-Goodwill arises on business combinations and represents the excess of the consideration transferred over the fair value of the identifiable net assets acquired.
-For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the CGUs, or groups of CGUs, that is expected to benefit from the synergies of the combination.
-Each unit or group of units to which the goodwill is allocated represents the lowest level within the Company at which the goodwill is monitored for internal management purposes.
-Goodwill impairment reviews are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.
-The carrying value of the groups of CGUs which contains goodwill is compared to the recoverable amount, which is the higher of value in use and the fair value less costs of disposal.
+For the purpose of impairment testing, goodwill acquired in a business combination is allocated to each of the cash-generating units ["CGUs"], or groups of CGUs, that is expected to benefit from the synergies of the combination.
+Each unit or group of units to which the goodwill is allocated represents the lowest level within the entity at which the goodwill is monitored for internal management purposes.
+Goodwill is monitored at the operating segment level.
+Goodwill impairment assessment is undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.
+The estimated fair value may be determined utilizing one or more methods as appropriate.
+In its analysis, the Company utilized, the market-based approach and fair value less costs to sell as a proxy for fair value.
+The carrying value of the groups of CGUs that contains goodwill is compared to the recoverable amount.
 Any impairment is recognized immediately as an expense and is not subsequently reversed.